karmaniverous/entity-client-dynamodb/.stan/system/stan.todo.md

   - Split src/EntityClient/EntityClient.ts into small method modules under src/EntityClient/methods/\*.
 Class now delegates to helpers; public API unchanged and each file is well under the 300 LOC threshold.

+- getItems projection: add attributes[] overload
+  - Added getItems(keys, attributes, options?) overload and wired per-table ProjectionExpression and ExpressionAttributeNames in BatchGet.
+  - Kept existing behavior and return types; no consolidation with getItem.